beanbeanjuice/SimpleProxyChat/README.md

 # A FULL PROXY RESTART IS REQUIRED TO USE THIS.
 use-simple-proxy-chat-banning-system: false

+# This will store and re-send the last few chat messages when a player switches servers.
+# This is here because sometimes Velocity/Bungee does not keep the previous messages when switching.
+# This WILL retain old formatting if you change the formatting prior to reloading.
+send-previous-messages-on-switch:
+   enabled: false
+   amount: 15

 # These require a restart in order to take place.
 commands:
    whisper-aliases: